AGR-Yes/Risk-Communication-and-Community-Engagement-in-the-Philippines/README.md

 ### Executing program

+Before running, download all the files and make sure that everything is in the same folder.

 Using Visual Studio Code, you may run the code itself through this application.

 Or, you may follow these steps to run the program: